Lara Trump Leads Charge Against Puppy Mills

 “Currently, there are tens of thousands of breeding dogs trapped in puppy mills, and at least 2,500 commercial dog breeders, many of which would meet the description of a puppy mill, are licensed by the USDA,” the editorial said.

 According to the article, puppies living in these facilities have a pitiful existence that includes being housed in “tiny, cramped cages with little or no personal attention.”
-The piece pointed that many puppies are often sick, and said a recent outbreak of antibiotic resistant disease in humans was linked to puppies that come from a puppy mill.
+The piece pointed out that many puppies are often sick, and said a recent outbreak of antibiotic-resistant disease in humans was linked to puppies that came from a puppy mill.

-The proposal also recommends that puppies have a decent quality of life that includes the ability to run, access to fresh air and spacious, comfortable housing.
-The article pointed out that some facilities keep dogs in cages that are large only enough for the animal to turn around in.
+The proposal also recommends that puppies have a decent quality of life that includes the ability to run, access to fresh air, and spacious, comfortable housing.
+The article pointed out that some facilities keep dogs in cages that are only large enough for the animal to turn around in.
 Some cages also have a wire bottom which hurts the animals’ feet.
 In addition, cages are often stacked on top of each other, causing stress to the animals.

 Thrilled to work towards helping our great veterans & the millions of pets in shelters!
 Win win for all! https://t.co/DkQ6LUtfwT